codenathan/codenathan/README.md

 ## 💻 &nbsp;About me

-- I'm a Senior Backend Developer based in Birmingham, UK. specialising in Laravel, PHP.
+- I'm a Senior Backend Developer based in Birmingham, UK specialising in Laravel, and PHP.
 - I also offer development services for WordPress.
-- Currenly Exporing with React, TypeScript, and GoLang
+- Currently Exploring with React, TypeScript, and GoLang

 ## 🌐&nbsp;Connect with me:
 If you'd like to collaborate or discuss a project, feel free to reach out to me through any of the channels mentioned below.
 I'm always open to new opportunities and challenges!